 Everglades National Park

-Located an hour west of the city, Everglades National Park is one of Miami’s best and biggest attractions.
+Located an hour west of the city, Everglades National Park is one of Miami’s biggest attractions.
 The national park covers 1.5 million acres of wetlands, marshes, and mangroves.

 The Everglades teems with wildlife.
 On your trip, you can spot snakes, alligators, frogs, toads, and turtles.
 You may even catch a glimpse of deer, foxes, or even a rare Florida panther!

-Everglades National Park is perfect for anyone looking for a wild experience while visiting Miami, Florida.
-It’s one of the best Miami day trips.
+One of the must-do Miami day trips, Everglades National Park is perfect for anyone looking for a wild experience while visiting Miami, Florida.

 The easiest way to start your trip to Everglades National Park from Miami is via Shark Valley.
 The Shark Valley Visitor Center lies along the Tamiami Trail (SR 90).
 It’s less than a one-hour drive from the city.

 There are several ways to explore Everglades National Park.
 You can go hiking or biking, fishing, and kayaking.
-Opt for a guided tour if you want to get the full scoop on its flora and fauna.
+Opt for a guided tour on an airboat if you want to get the full scoop on its flora and fauna.

 Biscayne National Park